dapr-sandbox/generator-dapr/src/templates/languages/csharp/README.md

-# JavaScript Dapr Microservice
+# .NET Core Dapr Microservice
-This is a yeoman-generated dapr-enabled JavaScript microservice.
+This is a yeoman-generated dapr-enabled .NET Core microservice.
 You can either run it in self-hosted mode (on your machine) or build a container and run it in Kubernetes.

 ## Running in Self-Hosted Mode